I’m launching a large-scale street art project called Night of 1,000 Fridas, and I’d like you to sign up and take part!

 - 1,000 public images of a bisexual Latina communist revolutionary could do the world some good right now.

 My own admiration of Frida Kahlo led me to read and write about her for several years.
-In 2019, Run Amok Books will publish my book of short stories Frida Kahlo Sex Dreams and Other Unnerving Disruptions.
+In 2019, Run Amok Books will publish my book of short stories Frida Sex Dreams and Other Unnerving Disruptions.
 I wrote about the title story in this book for The North American Review, and if you want to know more about my fascination with Frida, this might help.

 In 2017, I enlisted friends and family to help me create #100DucksDC and we made 100 illuminated ducks out of packing tape.
 The energy and camaraderie created by that event far exceeded anything I have been able to achieve through solo projects.
 I want to recapture that magic and multiply it by ten.

-Lastly, while I do hope you make something fabulous and display it in public, I ask that you please adhere to all public laws in your area.
+Lastly, while I do hope you make something fabulous and display it in public, I ask that you please adhere to all laws in your area.